How to Manage Salesforce Licensing in Certero

 2. Review permission set assignments to understand which additional permissions users have beyond their profiles.

-3. Use the drill-downs to see which users are consuming each license type.
+3. Use the drill-downs to see which users are consuming each licence type.

-The primary optimization scenario across these grids is identifying licenses that are paid for but not actively used.
+The primary optimisation scenario across these grids is identifying licences that are paid for but not actively used.

-The Users grid is central to optimization.
+The Users grid is central to optimisation.
 It shows users with their roles, profiles, and intelligence about their activity.

 1. Navigate to the Users grid.